-We tested the combined accuracy of the geometric model, the satellite orbits, and the range and Dopper measurements, using 3 radar corner reflectors installed at Pinon Flat

-Observatory (Figure E1 and Table E1).
+We tested the combined accuracy of the geometric model, the satellite orbits, and the range and Doppler measurements, using 3 radar corner reflectors installed at Pinon Flat Observatory (Figure F1 and Table F1).
 The positions of the corner reflectors are accurately measured using GPS.
-The orbits for ERS2, ENVISAT, and ALOS are determined to an accuracy of better than 30 cm and perhaps as good as 5 cm.
-The near range and timing of the satellite are provided with the data and should have sub-meter accuracy.
+The orbits for ERS2, ENVISAT, and ALOS/ALOS-2 are determined to an accuracy of better than 20 cm and perhaps as good as 5 cm.
+The near range and timing of the satellite are provided with the data and should have submeter accuracy.
 Using this information one can predict the range and azimuth pixel where the bright radar reflection should appear in the image.
 We then focus each SAR image and locate the position of the radar reflectors as bright spots.
-This is done by eye to an accuracy of about 1 pixel in range and about 2 pixels in azimuth.
+ALOS-2 ScanSAR product comes as Single-Look-Complex thus it is directly converted to amplitude images.
+The measurement is done by eye to an accuracy of about 1 pixel in range and about 2 pixels in azimuth.
 The difference between the image-based coordinate and the orbital-based coordinate provides an estimate of the overall accuracy of the system.

-We performed this analysis on all ERS2 data collected after the radar reflectors were installed having Doppler centroid less than 1/2 the PRF (36 points), as well as all available ENVISAT (10 points), and ALOS data (27 points).
-The results for ERS2, ENVISAT, and ALOS are provided in Tables E2, E3, and E4, respectively.
+We performed this analysis on all ERS2 data collected after the radar reflectors were installed having Doppler centroid less than 1/2 the PRF (36 points), as well as all available ENVISAT (10 points), ALOS (27 points) and ALOS-2 ScanSAR (12 points) data.
+The results for ERS2, ENVISAT, ALOS and ALOS-2 ScanSAR are provided in Tables F2, F3, F4 and F5, respectively.
 In the case of ERS2, the mean difference and rms deviation in range is -1.8 and 0.3 pixels respectively while the mean and rms differences in azimuth are 3.7 and 2.6 pixels respectively.
 The mean differences are statistically significant and this bias should eventually be included in the orbital software.
 ENVISAT has much larger mean differences in range and azimuth of 8.4 and 4, respectively but the rms differences are small (0.2 and 2.2 respectively) so these biases have been included in the software.
-Finally the ALOS mean differences are relatively small in both range (-1.2 +/- 0.6) and azimuth (0.6 +/- 1.1) so no biases have been included in the software.
-Overall we find that after correcting for a range bias in ENVISAT, the range and azimuth coordinates based only on the orbital information are accurate to 1 pixel in range and 2 pixels in azimuth consistent with the uncertainties in picking the bright locations in the images.
-Based on this analysis we conclude that ground control is not needed for InSAR processing and orbital-based image alignment should be accurate to better than about 15 m in range and 10 m in azimuth.
+The ALOS mean differences are relatively small in both range (-1.2 ± 0.6) and azimuth (0.6 ± 1.1) so no biases have been included in the azimuth is essentially zero ($-4E - 07 \pm 0.67$) so no biases have been included in the software.